Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/4-practisal-functions/3-datediff/datediff.md

 ## Analogy

 Think of a Trip Odometer or a Measuring Tape.
 If you are driving from Point A to Point B, you don't care how fast you went; you just want to know how many miles passed.
-DATEDIFF looks at the start and end and tells you exactly how many units (days, hours, years) are between them.
+DATEDIFF looks at how many unit boundaries were crossed between the start and end.

 ## Syntax